 You have three months to transfer your license when you move to BC from abroad.
-Many countries (including the UK, Australia, Ireland and South Africa) have an agreement with Canada whereby their driving license is immediately transferable.
+Many countries (including the UK, Australia, Ireland and New Zealand) have an agreement with Canada whereby their driving license is immediately transferable.
 Refer to the link above for more information.

-If you need to start all over again, here are instructions:
+If you need to start all over again, here are the instructions: